nikitadevendran/uber-data-analytics/README.md

 # Uber Data Analytics
-This project aims to analyze the Uber dataset
+This project aims to analyze the Uber dataset by creating a dashboard.
+This is done by storing the Uber data on a bucket, loading it onto BigQuery using a Mage data pipeline, and then using Looker Studio to achieve the final output.

 # Technology Used
 - Python
+- SQL
 - Google Cloud Platform
-  - Bucket
+  - Cloud Storage
   - BigQuery
+  - VM Instance
+  - API & Services
 - Mage
+- Looker Studio
+- Jupyter NoteBook - IDE

 # Architecture Diagram